I wish to be with the broken people

 Every day, I fall in love with something new,

-while reinforcing the love I already have .
+while reinforcing the love I have already found.

 If I write down treasonously teetering words,